Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Memory and Cognitive Function

-Soybeans and edamame beans contain a phytochemical called isoflavone, which may have a protective effect against neurological disorders, such as cognitive decline, Alzheimer’s disease, and Parkinson’s disease.
-Soybeans are over three times richer in this phytochemical (6).
+Soybeans and edamame isoflavones may have a protective effect against neurological disorders, such as cognitive decline, Alzheimer’s disease, and Parkinson’s disease.

 It has to be mentioned that studies are not conclusive on soy beans' impact on neurological health.